GenomicsAotearoa/RNA-seq-workshop-on-demand/docs/1_background.md

 ![image](./Images/full_rna_seq_workflow.png)

-!!! question "Exercises"
+!!! question "What sort of analyses are you interested in?"

     - Rank genes based on expression?
-    - Identify differentially expressed genes after inducing a drug
+    - Identify differentially expressed genes after e.g., inducing a drug
-    - Identify Novel transcripts
+    - Identify novel transcripts
     - Identify bacterial and eukaryotic genes in a sample

 ---